Prince Harry deflects question about whether he misses his brother and father

 “Do you miss your family?”
 Kotb asked the duke, to which he responded: “Yes, especially over the last two years.
 For most people, have they not missed their family?
 Right, the ability to get home?
 Of course, you know, that’s a huge part of it.”

-Kotb then asked the royal whether he misses his father Prince Charles and his brother Prince William specifically, a question Prince Harry deflected as he discussed his Invictus family and his own family at home in California with Meghan Markle.
+However, Kotb then asked the royal whether he misses his father Prince Charles and his brother Prince William specifically, a question Prince Harry deflected as he discussed his Invictus family and his own family at home in California with Meghan Markle.
 The couple share son Archie, two, and daughter Lilibet, 10 months.

 “For me, at the moment, I’m here to focus on these guys and these families, and giving everything I can,” Harry said of the Invictus competitors and their families.
 “To make sure that they have the experience of a lifetime.